Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 • A Bridge Between Theory and Practice: It aligns theoretical knowledge with practical application, enhancing self-awareness, teaching styles, and ultimately benefiting the learners.

-5 Examples of Reflective Practice in Action
+What Are Examples of Reflective Practice Beyond Teaching?

 Reflective practice manifests itself as a multifaceted gem in various industries, drawing threads from the theory of action, Emotional Intelligence, and personal reflection.
 This reflective process engages different types of reflection, extending its branches from personal life to professional development.
 Here are five fictional examples that illustrate the application of reflective practice in action: